The battle for Ukraine could test the limits of closer ties between China and Russia

 Putin and Xi have mutual interests

-The recent China-Russia entente is an usual historical turn for two countries that have clashed ideologically and militarily in the last century.
+The recent China-Russia entente is an unusual historical turn for two countries that have clashed ideologically and militarily in the last century.

 But by the end of 1991, the Soviet Union had dissolved — a moment both Xi and Putin cite as pivotal in shaping their respective worldviews.
 For Xi, the end of the Soviet Union was a warning that a rising China could face risks from within.